. I was looking for updates on

 instead, I find this claim about SOA's vulnerabilities:

-"( Modern buffer overflows are more difficult to exploit
+"( Modern buffer overflows are more difficult to exploit. that had nothing to do with SOA;

 than Aleph One's